lynxkite/lynxkite/README.md

 ## Tests

-We have test suits for the different parts of the system:
+We have test suites for the different parts of the system:

 - **Backend tests** are unit tests for the Scala code.
 They can also be executed with Sphynx as the backend.
 If you run `make backend-test` it will do both.
 Or you can start `sbt` and run